 When a patient completes rehab and returns home they might have to lose many of these aspects of recovery.
 They will not have a set schedule anymore that revolves around sobriety and healing from addiction.
 They might not have the same kind of positive environment that helps them feel supported and more confident.

 Living at home could mean being faced with a stressful job, difficult relationships and worstly, having open access to alcohol or drugs.
 You are no longer in a sober place and you may even have friends or family members who still drink and don’t understand you decision to quit.
 All of these issues can take their toll on someone who is already in a vulnerable state.

 Leaving treatment means leaving the comforting, empathetic and understanding surroundings you are provided with in rehabilitation.
-Real life can be harsh and people may not be as compassionate outside of treatment.
+Real life can be harsh and people may not be as compassionate outside of recovery treatment center.
 Learning to deal with life outside of rehab can take a lot of time.

 Finding Ways to Cope

 Fortunately there are many resources available for addicts that can help them handle the difficult transition of leaving rehab.
 Aftercare program provide former patients some of the structure and support that they had in treatment but they will have access to it while living on their own.
 These programs may including relapse prevention which is crucial in the first few months after completing treatment.

 One of the most important things to focus on after leaving rehab is learning how to cope with triggers that come in day to day life and interactions.
 They may not even realize the things that trigger them when they first come home but they will start to experience it more often.
 Learning to recognize triggers, avoid them when necessary and develop skills for dealing with them is what needs to take place in order to prevent relapse.